-A customer can lodge a complaint in writing to a branch, Zonal Office, Circle office or Head Office under this policy.
+A customer can lodge a complaint in writing to a branch, Zonal Office or Head Office under this policy.
 Complaints can also be lodged with the Help Line number of the Bank over telephone, Customer Care e-mail ID, SPGRS or any other mode as convenient to the customers.
 Various modes through which a customer can lodge the complaint are explained hereunder.

 Complaints in person